 When it comes to the modern cocktail movement, Manila is steadily catching up to Asian neighbors Hong Kong and Singapore.
-The city is coming on its own, its drinking scene making up for lost time and covering the gamut from gritty street side dive bars and gastropubs in Poblacion and Escolta to luxury hotel rooftops and hidden whiskey retreats in Makati’s Legaspi and Salcedo villages.
+The city is coming into its own, its drinking scene making up for lost time and covering the gamut from gritty streetside dive bars and gastropubs in Poblacion and Escolta to luxury hotel rooftops and hidden whiskey retreats in Makati’s Legaspi and Salcedo Villages.

 “There are a lot of trends and excitement going on around Manila’s drinking scene, but it’s one thing to jump on what’s trendy and another thing entirely to sustain an F&B business,” says Daniel Ganser, director of F&B for Grand Hyatt Manila.
 “Incorporating trends is important in the sense that you don’t want to fall behind in making cocktails.
 But when doing so, don’t compromise on the quality of your product.
 For any bar program to work, you need to be consistent when it comes to quality.”